Catterick Garrison

 Catterick Garrison is a major garrison and military town 3 mi south of Richmond, North Yorkshire, England.
-It is the largest British Army garrison in the world, with a population of around 13,000 in 2017 and covering over 2,400 acres (about 10 km2).
-Under plans announced by the Ministry of Defence (MoD) in November 2005, its population is expected to grow to over 25,000, making it the largest population centre in the local area.
+It is the largest British Army garrison in the world, with a population of around 14,000 in 2021 and covering over 2,400 acres (about 10 km2).

 History

-The siting of the garrison was first recommended by Robert Baden-Powell who founded the Scouting movement in 1908 whilst he, as Inspector-General of Cavalry, was based at the army barracks—at that time located in Richmond Castle.
+At the beginning of August 1907, Robert Baden-Powell, Inspector-General of Cavalry, held his experimental camp for boys on Brownsea Island.
+In October 1907, he was appointed to command the Northumbrian Division of the newly formed Territorial Army.
+His headquarters were in Richmond Castle, which was too small to hold the garrison, so he chose as a replacement the site for the Catterick military town.
+The following year saw the founding of the Scouting movement.

 On 12 August 1914, the order was issued for the construction of the camp, following the outbreak of the First World War.
 The original intention was for Catterick to be a temporary camp to accommodate two complete divisions with around 40,000 men in 2,000 huts.

-The base was originally named Richmond Camp but was changed to Catterick Camp in 1915, and later modified to Catterick Garrison in 1973.
-After serving as a prisoner of war camp at the end of the war, the idea to make Catterick a permanent military barracks was first suggested after the partitioning of Ireland in 1921.
-The required land was purchased and building plans were put forward in 1923.
+The base was originally named Richmond Camp but was changed to Catterick Camp in 1915 and later modified to Catterick Garrison in 1973.
+After serving as a prisoner of war camp at the end of the First World War, the idea to make Catterick a permanent military barracks was first suggested after the partitioning of Ireland in 1921, to replace The Curragh.
+The required land was purchased, and building plans were put forward in 1923.
 Construction was undertaken by John Laing & Son, and by the mid-1930s most of the camp's facilities were complete.
-During the Second World War the camp was once again used to house prisoners of war.
+During the Second World War, the camp was once again used to house prisoners of war.

+RAF Catterick closed in 1994 and was transferred to the British Army to become Marne Barracks, which falls under the command of Catterick Garrison.

+In 2007 an investigation began after allegations that a parachute regiment soldier was filmed being sexually assaulted in Catterick.

 In 2018, to celebrate the centenary of the Armistice and the end of the First World War, four stone monuments, including a steam locomotive and a likeness of Lord Baden Powell, were erected on the town's central roundabout.